"Why Quiet Hour" Video Transcript

 Training for Group Leaders

 The training includes videos.
-These explain everything about offering sessions from planning to leading to evaluating how sessions went.
+These explain everything about offering sessions from planning, to leading, to evaluating how sessions went.

 The training also includes audio recordings.
 You can play the audios for most of each session, making leading much easier.

-The training is thorough but concise.
+The training is thorough, but concise.
 So after less than one hour with it, anyone can start offering group sessions.

 Training for Self-Led Sessions

-For self-led sessions, you'll get the individual's audio program.
+For self-led sessions, you'll get the individuals' audio program.
 This tells people about Quiet Hour and lets them listen along to recordings of the process in different lengths.
-Your organization could add the audio program to your online portal or mobile app and encourage people to listen. to it.
+Your organization could add the audio program to your online portal or mobile app, and encourage people to listen to it.

 There's also a transcript of the audio program.
-It has the program written out and more tools people can use to do sessions.
+It has the program written out, and more tools people can use to do sessions.

 You'll also get a template for a rack card.
 It summarizes Quiet Hour and has the main steps people can do on their own.
-You could customize the card and offer it in brochure holders with other handouts or printed as part of another brochure.
+You could customize the card and offer it in brochure holders, with other handouts, or printed as part of another brochure.

 With all these tools, the program empowers you to help everyone involved with your organization.

-To Sum it Up
+To Sum It Up

 Quiet Hour gives you a one-of-a-kind way to engage current audiences and attract new ones.

-It's potentially transformative since it can improve how people manage their stress and care for nature.
-And they can keep practicing it on their own for the rest of their lives.
+It's potentially transformative, since it can improve how people manage their stress and care for nature.

 So, it's win-win for you, your organization, your participants, and nature.